influxdata/docs-v2/content/influxdb/v2.0/reference/internals/file-system-layout.md

 #### Bolt path
-File path to the [Boltdb](https://github.com/boltdb/bolt) database, a file-based key-value store for non-time series data, such as InfluxDB users, dashboards, tasks, etc.
+File path to the [Boltdb](https://github.com/boltdb/bolt) database, a file-based key-value store for non–time series data, such as InfluxDB users, dashboards, tasks, etc.
 To customize this path, use the [bolt-path](/influxdb/v2.0/reference/config-options/#bolt-path) configuration option.